Roaches in Florida

 Australian Cockroach

 Like many roaches, Australian roaches are nocturnal.
-They come out at night to hunt for food and water and during the day the hide away in dark, moist areas.
+They come out at night to hunt for food and water and during the day they hide away in dark, moist areas.

 These roaches prefer to be outside.
-If they are indoors, it is because they have accidently been brought in by the homeowner: cardboard box, potted plant.
+If they are indoors, it is likely because they have accidentally been brought in by the homeowner via a cardboard box, potted plant, etc..
 Outdoors, they are usually found:

 • Under tree bark